-- 1. The landlord evicts for the occupancy for her/himself, spouse, grandchildren, children, parents or grandparents, or a resident manager (Los Angeles Municipal Code (LAMC) 151.09.A.8, 165.03.H.).
-Evictions for the purpose of resident manager occupancy are only allowed if required by law or an affordable housing covenant or regulatory agreement.
+- The landlord evicts for the occupancy for her/himself, spouse, grandchildren, children, parents or grandparents, or a resident manager (Los Angeles Municipal Code (LAMC) 151.09.A.8).
 Landlords must comply with the restrictions and requirements of LAMC Section 151.30. - 2.
-The landlord seeks in good faith to recover possession of the rental unit to demolish, convert to a commercial use, or remove the rental unit from rental housing use (LAMC 151.09.A.10, 165.03.1).
-For RSO units, these are considered Ellis Act (California Government Code 7060.4) evictions and the landlord must comply with the requirements of LAMC 151.22-151.28. - 3.
-The landlord seeks to recover possession of the rental unit to complete substantial remodel, provided the landlord has secured permits necessary and served a copy of them with a written termination notice stating the reason for termination, the type of scope of the work, why the work cannot be reasonably accomplished in a safe manner with the tenant in place and why the work requires the tenant to vacate for at least 30 days.
-"Substantially remodel" shall have the same meaning as the term is defined in California Civil Code Section 1946.2.
-This is only for units which are subject to JCO and not for RSO units.
-(LAMC 165.03.1.(2)) - 4.
-The landlord evicts to comply with a governmental agency's Order to Vacate (LAMC 151.09.A.11, 165.03.J.).
-Landlords must file a Landlord Declaration of Intent to Evict prior to giving notice to tenants.
-A copy of the notice must also be filed with LAHD no later than 3 days after it is served.
-Notices can only be served after the landlord files the Declaration. - 5.
-The Secretary of Housing and Urban Development is both the owner and plaintiff and seeks to recover possession to vacate the property prior to sale (LAMC 151.09.A.12, 165.03.K.). - 6.
-Residential Hotel Unit conversion or demolition (LAMC 151.09.A.13, 165.03.L.). - 7.
-The landlord seeks to recover possession of the rental unit to convert the subject property to an affordable housing accommodation (LAMC 151.09.A.14, 165.03.M.). - 8.
-The landlord demolishes the property or converts the use of the property to condominiums, stock cooperatives, community apartment projects, hotels and commercial uses, regardless of whether the property is subject to the RSO OR JCO (LAMC 47.06 & 47.07).
+The landlord seeks in good faith to recover possession of the rental unit to demolish or to remove the rental unit permanently from rental housing use (LAMC 151.09.A.10).
+These are considered Ellis Act (California Government Code 7060.4) evictions and the landlord must comply with the requirements of LAMC 151.22-151.28. - 3.
+The unit requires permanent eviction due to a primary renovation in accordance with a Tenant Habitability Plan accepted by the HCIDLA (LAMC 152.05). - 4.
+The landlord evicts to comply with a governmental agency's Order to Vacate (LAMC 151.09.A.11).
+Landlords must file a Landlord Declaration of Intent to Evict prior to giving notice to tenants. - 5.
+The Secretary of Housing and Urban Development is both the owner and plaintiff and seeks to recover possession in order to vacate the property prior to sale (LAMC 151.09.A.12). - 6.
+The eviction is due to a Residential Hotel Unit conversion and demolition (LAMC 151.09.A.13). - 7.
+The landlord seeks to recover possession of the rental unit to convert the subject property to an affordable housing accommodation (LAMC 151.09.A.14). - 8.
+The landlord demolishes the property or converts the use of the property to condominiums, stock cooperatives, community apartment projects, hotels and commercial uses, regardless of whether the property is subject to the RSO (LAMC 47.06 & 47.07).